 This year, Field Day of the Past will relocate its operations to Redfield Farm in Amelia County where it will being a new chapter in its history.
 The show takes place the third full weekend in September and draws approximately 40,000 people annually.
-Field Day operates as a not-for-profit organization and contributes to many local charities, organizations, and non-profits, including the Massey Cancer Center, Boy Scouts of America, American Heart Association, several hospices, the Goochland Christmas Mother, area rescue squads and fire departments, Habitat for Humanity, area churches, Goochland Fellowship and Family Services and many others.
+Field Day operates as a not-for-profit organization and contributes to many local charities, organizations, and non-profits, including the Massey Cancer Center, Boy Scouts of America, American Heart Association, several hospices, area rescue squads and fire departments, Habitat for Humanity, area churches, Goochland Food Pantry and many others.

 Historic displays, buildings, demonstrations and re-enactments